OfficeDev/office-js-docs-pr/Contributing.md

 To edit files, open them in an editor of your choice and modify them.
 To create a new file, use the editor of your choice and save the new file in the appropriate location in your local copy of the repository.
 While working, save your work frequently.

 The files in `C:\Users\<yourusername>\<repo name>` are a working copy of the new branch that you created in your local repository.
 Changing anything in this folder doesn't affect the local repository until you commit a change.
-To commit a change to the local repository, type the following commands in GitBash:
+To commit a change to the local repository, type the following commands in GitBash.

     git add .
     git commit -v -a -m "<Describe the changes made in this commit>"